nemohan/doc/other/git/10 高级主题/3 git log.md

 The complete list of placeholders can be found in the [Pretty Formats](https://www.kernel.org/pub/software/scm/git/docs/git-log.html#_pretty_formats) section of the `git log` manual page.

-Aside from letting you view only the information that you’re interested in, the `--pretty=format:"<string>"` option is particularly useful when you’re trying to pipe `git log` output into another command.
+<font color="green">Aside from letting you view only the information that you’re interested in, the `--pretty=format:"<string>"` option is particularly useful when you’re trying to pipe `git log` output into another command.</font>

 ## Filtering the Commit History